 My Escort iX Radar Detector review shows a robust radar detector that is able to take advantage of the latest technologies, including crowd sourcing, false signal filtering, and visible and audible alerts about radar traps.
+For more info, read 8 of the best radar detectors.

 The Escort iX gives the user plenty of personalization options, including filtering out the X-band or Ka-band while in an Auto mode, or connecting the unit to the Escort smartphone app to gain access to the latest information about radar traps.
 Additionally, the Escort iX is easy to use and understand, allowing you to keep your eyes on the road, rather than staring at the unit while trying to decipher an alert.
 And Escort designed the iX with a quick release magnetic mount, so you can take it with you when you park the car so no one can steal it off the dash.